alexwlchan/alexwlchan.net/src/_articles/2018/2018-11-02-finding-unsubscribed-sns-topics.md

 ---
 date: 2018-11-02 10:42:04 +00:00
-layout: post
+layout: article
+title: Finding SNS topics without any subscriptions
 summary: I'm trying out Go, and I wrote a tool to help me find SNS topics that don't have any subscriptions.
-tags:
-  - golang
+topics:
-  - aws
+  - AWS
-  - aws:amazon-sns
+  - Go
-title: Finding SNS topics without any subscriptions
-old_syntax_highlighting: true
 ---

 I make regular use of [Amazon SNS][sns] when working with message queues in AWS.